 I hereby authorize to pursue my appeal on my behalf.
-Signature of Enrollee (or legal representative) (Parent, Guardian, Conservator, or Other - Please Specify) Address of Authorized Representative: Date Address of Addionized Representative.
-Phone Number: Daytime () Evening () REQUEST FOR A TELEPHON (Fill out this section only if you would like to If you, your representative or your treating health care provide o request a telephone conference.) independent review organization and your insurer in a teleph why you think it is important to be allowed to speak about your conference, the reviewer will base its decision on the written conference will be granted only if there is a good reason why one conference, check the box below and explain our case.
-If you do not request a telephone information only.
-Your request for a telephone Yes, I want a phone conference.
-My reason for requ ON IN DICINITE HEALTH CARE DECISION Describe your health insurer's decision in your own words.
-It care services, supplies or drugs being denied, including dates why you disagree with the insurer.
-Attach additional pages it records and (if possible) a statement from your treating health service, supply, or drug is medically necessary. nclude any information you have about the heath s and names of health care providers.
-Explain f necessary.
-Also attach pertinent medical
+Signature of Enrollee (or legal representative) (Parent, Guardian, Conservator, or Other - Please Specify) Address of Authorized Representative: Phone Number: Daytime () REQUEST FOR A TELEPHON (Fill out this section only if you would like to the section on the section on the written conference, the reviewer will base its decision on the written conference will be granted only if there is a good reason where the section of the section of the written conference will be granted only if there is a good reason where the section of the section of the written conference will be granted only if there is a good reason where the section of the secti der would like to discuss your case with the hone conference, check the box below and explain your case.
+If you do not request a telephone in information only.
+Your request for a telephone y the written information would not be sufficient.
+HEALTH CARE DECISI Describe your health insurer's decision in your own words.
+I care services, supplies or drugs being denied, including date Include any information you have about the heath as and names of health care providers.
+Explain why you disagree with the insurer.
+Attach additional pages i records and (if possible) a statement from your treating heal service, supply, or drug is medically necessary.